quiltdata/quilt/docs/advanced-features/workflows.md

 You can validate the names and sizes of files in the package with `WORkFLOW.entries_schema`.
 The provided schema runs against an array of objects known as *package entries*.
-Each package entry defines a logical key (its releative path and name in the parent package) and size (in bytes).
+Each package entry defines a logical key (its relative path and name in the parent package) and size (in bytes).

 #### Example

 ```yaml
 workflows:
   myworkflow-1: